-Brian Stork, a Director with the Firm, practices in the Litigation and Labor and Employment Sections, with an emphasis in business litigation, labor and employment law, catastrophic personal injury losses and real estate matters.
-Brian focuses on understanding his client’s respective businesses and forming long-term, mutually beneficial relationships.
-Brian’s business philosophy is simple – create value for clients by solving problems through diligent counseling and aggressive advocacy in an efficient and timely manner.
+Brian Stork’s business philosophy is simple – create value for clients by solving problems through diligent counseling and aggressive advocacy.
+He practices primarily in the Litigation and Construction sections of the Firm, with an emphasis in business litigation, construction disputes and contract formation, labor and employment law, catastrophic personal injury losses and real estate matters, he focuses on gaining an in-depth understanding of his clients’ organizations so he can best help them craft effective and creative strategies.

 - Business Litigation: Brian handles commercial litigation matters on behalf of start-ups and entrepreneurs, as well as medium and large businesses, using his excellent speaking and writing skills to his clients’ advantage.
 These matters include contractual disputes, banking and financial services litigation, franchise disputes, business torts, commercial landlord-tenant disputes, injunctive relief and post-judgment collection actions.